 The aim is to make the language and the situations as authentic and as appropriate for teenagers as possible, drawing resources from brochures, newspapers and magazines.
-You will also have conversation classes with a French or Spanish assistant, a native speaker who will help prepare for speaking exams.
+You will also have conversation classes with a French, German or Spanish assistant, a native speaker who will help prepare for speaking exams.

-Internal Assessment External Assessment French and Spanish are assessed through 100% examination.
-Over the course of years 10 and 11, students will undertake assessments which mirror the exams they will take at the end of Year 11 in order to best prepare them and to monitor their progress. , year 11 Course Title Exam Board and Specification code Entry Criteria (if applicable) Website French/Spanish GCSE AQA 8658 /8698 N/A https://www.aqa.org.uk/su bjects/languages/gcse
+Internal Assessment External Assessment French, German and Spanish are assessed through 100% examination.
+Over the course of years 10 and 11, students will undertake assessments which mirror the exams they will take at the end of Year 11 in order to best prepare them and to monitor their progress.
+1 2 7 Course Title Exam Board and Specification code Entry Criteria (if applicable) Website French/Spanish/German GCSE To be confirmed N/A To be confirmed